FFA is the organization of, by and for students enrolled in agricultural education programs.

 An amendment to the National FFA Constitution may be adopted by a two-thirds vote of the official delegates at the National FFA Convention.
 An amendment to the bylaws shall require a majority vote of the official delegates at the national FFA convention.
 Amendments to the bylaws must not conflict with the National FFA Constitution.

-In 1950, the 81st Congress of the United States, recognizing the importance of FFA as an integral part of the program of vocational agriculture, granted a federal charter to FFA.
+In 1950, the 81st Congress of the United States, recognizing the importance of FFA as an integral part of the program of vocational agriculture, granted a federal charter to FFA in Title 36 of United States Code.
 Congressional supporters believed a charter would give legal stability to the organization, protect the name and emblem and clarify the relationship between FFA and the Office of Education.

-Today, the federal charter clarifies the purposes of the organization and ensures the “student voice” is incorporated into the organization’s administration through the leadership provided by FFA members on the national level; supports the engagement of business and industry; and promotes the development of productive citizens.
-It provides the foundation that makes FFA an integral part of the 3-Component Model of School-Based Agricultural Education.
+Today, the federal charter clarifies the purposes of the organization and states the integral nature of FFA to the instruction of agricultural education in the United States.
+The charter ensures the student voice is incorporated into the organization’s administration through the leadership provided by FFA members on the national level, supports the engagement of business and industry, and promotes the development of productive citizens.

 During its May 2018 meeting, the National FFA Board of Directors called for a special task force to meet and consider revisions to the National FFA Constitution and Bylaws.